SeriesZone101/SeriesZone101/README.md

 - 👋 Hi, I’m Joey
 - 👀 I’m interested in 🥺
-- 🌱 I’m currently learning 👨‍🔧
+- 🌱 I’m currently Engineering 👨‍🔧
 - 💞️ I’m looking to collaborate on 😈
-- 📫 How to reach me 🔒
+- 📫 How to reach me t.me/DeepakV1111_bot🔒

 <!---
 SeriesZone101/SeriesZone101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.